 We have made starting an Opwall expedition as easy as possible.
 Teachers can launch an expedition in a few stages.

-Download or request a copy of the Operation Wallacea Sixth Form/High School Programme.
+View a copy of the Operation Wallacea Sixth Form/High School Programme by clicking the image on the left.
 You then need to contact your regional office to set up an initial school visit.
 You can do this by expressing an interest or by contacting the relevant office.
 We can then arrange for one of our expedition advisors to come and see you at a time that is convenient for you to explain what Operation Wallacea is all about.

 An initial meeting will be held with our expedition advisors to help you find out exactly what options are available, all cost and time implications, expedition places, benefits for students and select an expedition destination that matches your particular interests.